JetBrains/teamcity-documentation/topics/docker-wrapper.md

 The [build checkout directory](build-checkout-directory.md) and most build agent directories are mapped inside the Docker process.

+If the process environment contains the `TEAMCITY_DOCKER_NETWORK` environment variable set by the previous [Docker Compose](docker-compose.md) build step, this network is passed to the started `docker run` command with the `--network` switch.

+## Restoring File Ownership on Linux

 At the end of the build step with the Docker wrapper, a build agent runs the `chown` command to restore access of the `buildAgent` user to the checkout directory.
 This mitigates a possible problem when the files from a Docker container are created with the `root` ownership and cannot be removed by the build agent later.

+TeamCity agent uses `busybox` image from Docker Hub to run `chown` command.
+You can specify an alternative image name with a configuration parameter `teamcity.internal.docker.busybox`, either in [`buildAgent.properties`](build-agent-configuration.md) file or in build configuration parameters (since TeamCity 2021.1.1)

->You may want to disable restoring the file ownership, for instance, if the `userns-remap` package is used to handle ownership of files created under Docker.
+> You may want to disable restoring the file ownership, for instance, if the `userns-remap` package is used to handle ownership of files created under Docker.
 For this, add the `teamcity.docker.chown.enabled=false` configuration parameter to the [`buildAgent.properties`](build-agent-configuration.md) file.
 As a result, TeamCity will not try to restore permissions of the files at the end of the build.

-If the process environment contains the `TEAMCITY_DOCKER_NETWORK` environment variable set by the previous [Docker Compose](docker-compose.md) build step, this network is passed to the started `docker run` command with the `--network` switch.

 ## Environment Variables Handling